Grand Old Lady has online certificate degrees on the Science of Happiness from UC Berkeley and the Indian School of

 Two men, namely Adolf Hitler and Winston Churchill, were opponents in WWII, and both of them changed the world.
 Churchill was the first man to dare stand up to Hitler despite the fact that militarily, England was at a disadvantage, yet Churchill won.

 Both men had many things in common.
-One of them is that both of them were mentally ill.
-We will begin with Hitler’s mental illnesses, which, when he was Fuerher, were treated by a trusted doctor with many highly unorthodox medications which allegedly included sedating barbiturates and stimulating amphetamines.
+One of them is that both of them suffered from mental illness.
+We will begin with Hitler’s mental illnesses, which, when he was Fuerher, were treated by a trusted doctor with many highly unorthodox medications, which allegedly included sedating barbiturates and stimulating amphetamines.

 Dr. Henry A. Murray, former director of the Harvard Psychological Clinic, said Hitler had:

 - Borderline paranoid schizophrenia: Dr. Murray said this paranoia exhibits an abnormal pattern of extreme fear of abandonment.
 Today, the illness is called borderline personality disorder.
 Relationships tend to be unstable, as are one’s emotions, and sense of self.
 Such a person often feels empty inside, can do self-harm, and is frequently dangerous to others.

 - Hysteria: Prone to persistent, delusional moods of expansiveness or elevated irritability.
 It is marked by grandiosity and a sense of personal omnipotence.

 - Megalomania: An unreal sense of personal importance, omnipotence, grandeur, power, fame, or wealth.